Hashith00/Vojo_user/README.md

 Vojo User is an all-in-one platform designed for travelers to conveniently access three main services: finding cabs, booking hotels, and discovering places of interest in their destination.
 This project is built using Flutter, ensuring compatibility with both Android and iOS devices.

 ## Features
-- **Cab Services:** Users can easily find and book cabs for transportation within their destination city.
+- **Rides :** Users can easily find and book cabs for transportation within their destination city.
 - **Hotel Booking:** Seamless hotel booking functionality allows travelers to reserve accommodations hassle-free.
 - **Places of Interest:** Discover and explore nearby attractions, restaurants, landmarks, and more.